RedisLabs/redislabs-docs/content/kubernetes/networking/external-routing.md

 Define the REC API hostname (`apiFqdnUrl`) and database hostname suffix (`dbFqdnSuffix`) you chose when configuring DNS.

-Add the annotations for your ingress controller and set `ssl-passthrough` to "true".
+Add the annotations for your ingress and set `ssl-passthrough` to "true".
+The annotations below are for ingress; see OpenShift documentation for route annotations.

 ```sh
 kubectl patch rec  <rec-name> --type merge --patch "{\"spec\": \